-On 22 December 1812 Napoleon, through an imperial decree, definitively united Santa Margherita and San Giacomo in a single municipality bearing his august name, Port Napoleon (Porto Napoleone), but after the fall of the empire a governor was appointed in Genoa and each individual village passed into provisional administration.
+On 22 December 1812 Napoleon, through an imperial decree, definitively united Santa Margherita and San Giacomo in a single municipality, Port Napoleon (Porto Napoleone), but after the fall of the empire a governor was appointed in Genoa and each individual village passed into provisional administration.

 In 1818, in accordance with the wishes of the governor, the city of Santa Margherita di Rapallo was founded, and was run by a Council of Elders, headed by Gerolamo Costaguta.